w3c/wai-aria-practices/ARIA/apg/patterns/combobox/combobox-pattern.md

       <section id="about">
         <h2>About This Pattern</h2>
         <p>
-          A <a href="#combobox" class="role-reference">combobox</a> is an input widget with an associated popup that enables users to select a value for the combobox from a collection of possible values.
+          A <a href="https://w3c.github.io/aria/#combobox" class="role-reference">combobox</a> is an input widget with an associated popup that enables users to select a value for the combobox from a collection of possible values.
           In some implementations, the popup presents allowed values, while in other implementations, the popup presents suggested values, and users may either select one of the suggestions or type a value.
           The popup may be a <a href="../listbox/">listbox</a>, <a href="../grid/">grid</a>, <a href="../treeview/">tree</a>, or <a href="../dialog-modal/">dialog.</a>
           Many implementations also include a third optional element -- a graphical <q>Open</q> button adjacent to the combobox, which indicates availability of the popup.